 Check Price: REI

-Keep your essential gear safe from the elements whether on land or sea.
-This Sea to Summit Lightweight Dry Sack features durable, waterproof construction and a roll-top closure to keep its contents safe and dry.
+One of the most important things to pack for your kayaking trip are dry bags.
+These will keep your essential gear safe from the elements ,whether on land or sea.
+This lightweight dry bag features durable, waterproof construction and a roll-top closure to keep your things safe and dry.
+For kayak packing, it’s better to get a few smaller bags than one large one.

 Check Price: REI | Sea to Summit